General Mariano Alvarez: Topography

 Inland water bodies serve as natural boundaries with neighboring municipalities and drain its surface waters towards Manila Bay and Laguna Bay.
 These are Embarcadero River on the western boundaries with Dasmariñas and San Gabriel River on the eastern boundaries with Carmona.
 A major tributary, of San Gabriel River traverse the inner areas of the municipality from Francisco de Castro and Southwoods to Jacinto Lumbreras.

-The same tributary branches out at Inocencio Salud to serve as boundaries between the barangay of Col. J.P Elises and Aldiano Olaes, on the eastern side.
+The same tributary branches out at Inocencio Salud to serve as boundaries between the barangays of Col. J.P Elises and Aldiano Olaes, on the eastern side.
 Small streams crisscross the landscape forming natural drainage where waste drains from Manila Bay and Laguna de Bay.
 These water bodies run and form deep gullies which gave the land a mass ridge-like formation.
 Considering the height and mass of the water bodies, the ridge-like formation are highly elevated.
 Thus, the terrain as described above.

 Man-made physical changes, includes the presence of the Congressional Road which stretcher on full length of the municipality from the Governor's Drive or the national highway in the south to Francisco de Castro on the north.
 It runs parallel to the water bodies mentioned above on the eastern side of the municipality.
 Structures such as houses, schools, commercial establishments, institutional buildings and industrial firms are located among this road, on gully sides of water bodies and the top flat plain areas of the ridge.
 Open grasslands and agricultural areas can be found on the western near central portion of the municipality.

 Slope

 The slope of the municipality ranges from 0-3% to 3-8% broad to level nearly level are classified under 0-3% slope.
 These are generally the flat plain level lands on the southern portion from the Governor's Drive extending inwards covering all Poblacion barangays, Gavino Maderan, Jacinto Lumbreras, Ramon Cruz, San Gabriel and Severino delas Alas, 3-5% slope are gently sloping areas with land sloping in one general direction.
-This areas compress the central portion of the municipality from Barangay Kapitan Kua, Pantaleon Granados and Marcelino Mimeje to Aldiano Olaes, Col. Jose P. Elises and portion of Foerillo Calimag, Macario Dacon and Benjamin Tirona.
+These areas compress the central portion of the municipality from Barangay Kapitan Kua, Pantaleon Granados and Marcelino Mimeje to Aldiano Olaes, Col. Jose P. Elises and portion of Foerillo Calimag, Macario Dacon and Benjamin Tirona.
 These also include Inocencio Salud and Bernardo Pulido.

 Areas on the north and north-eastern side have slope of 5-8%.
 These are gently undulating and rolling lands sloping in more than one general direction.
 Portion of Baranay Feorillo Calimag, Macario Dacon and Benjamin Tirona and barangay of Francisco de Castro, Francisco Reyes, Epifanio Malia, Tiniente Tiago, Nicolasa Virata, Gregoria de Jesus and San Jose.